JayJYVR/JayJYVR/README.md

 - 👋 Hi, I’m @JayJYVR
 - 👀 I’m interested in working remotely in IT.
-- 🌱 I’m currently learning HTML, CSS, JS, and Python.
+- 🌱 I’m currently learning PHP and SQL and integrating them into a website alongside HTML, CSS, and JS.
-- 💞️ I’m looking to collaborate on web design or python projects.
+- 💞️ I’m looking to collaborate on web design, python, c++, or java projects.
 - 📫 How to reach me, GitHub!!

 <!---